astrolabsoftware/spark3D/README.md

 The current spark3D package provides

 - Read and format data from external data sets.
 Coordinates can be spherical or cartesian.
   - Currently available: FITS and CSV data format.
 - Instantiate 3D objects.
   - Currently available: Point, Sphere, Spherical shell, Box.
 - Create RDD[T] from a raw RDD whose T is a 3D object.
 The new RDD has the same partitioning as the raw RDD.
   - Currently available: RDD[Point]
 - Re-partition RDD[T].
   - Currently available: Onion grid, Octree.
 - Identification and join methods between two data sets.
   - Currently available: cross-match between two RDD.

-We are thinking at adding:
+What we are thinking at

 - RangeQuery and KNN methods?
 - KB Tree?